OpenDSA/OpenDSA/RST/source/Shellsort.rst

 Sort.
 As you click through the next slideshow, you will first see the current sublist highlighted in yellow.
-Then a pair of elements to be compared will be shown in blue.
+Then a pair of records to be compared will be shown in blue.
 They are swapped if necessary to put them in sort order.
 (Of course, since these first sublists are each of length 2 when the two items are being compared you won't see anything yellow anymore!)